nmcguinness/2023_GD3_IntroToUnity/README.md

 - [x] Exercise: Modify UIRichTextPrompt to support multi-line output (see Exercise 1: Multi Text Rich Prompt - Using OnGUI)

 ### To Do - Week 6
-- [ ] Explain SerializableDictionary and demonstrate its use in InventoryManager
 - [ ] Explain GameEvent and GameEventListener
+- [ ] Create Inventory system for collectible items
+- [ ] Create a UI element to show one item of inventory and its count (e.g. Ammo: 3)